sqitchers/homebrew-sqitch/README.md

 Acknowledgments
 ---------------

-Many thanks to "mistym" on #machomebrew on Freenode for the guidance, suggestions, and feedback.
-It would have taken a lot longer to create this tap without that help.
+Many thanks to @mistydemeo for the guidance, suggestions, and feedback.
+It would have taken a lot longer to create this tap without her help.

 Author
 ------